DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: Time-Conditioned Flow on DAG

 \subsection{Time-conditioned continuous normalizing flow}

-\paragraph{RNN to summarize past histories.} We learn a continuous normalizing flow (CNF) for each node $i$ to autoregressively generate $X_{i,t}$ for $t=\tau+1,\dots,T$, conditioning each step on the node’s past history and its parents’ past histories.
-An RNN (can be either an LSTM or GRU \citep{dey2017gate}) is employed to summarize histories via a recurrent state $h_{i,t}$:
+\paragraph{RNN to summarize past histories.} We learn a continuous normalizing flow (CNF) for each node $i$ to autoregressively predict $X_{i,t}$ for $t\in\{\tau+1,\dots,T\}$, conditioning each step on the node’s past history and its parents’ past histories.
+An RNN (can be either an LSTM or GRU \citep{dey2017gate}) is employed to summarize histories of node $i$ via a recurrent state $h_{i,t}$:

-where $c_{i,t}$ denotes optional conditioning variables for the time series, such as embeddings of temporal features.
-Therefore, for each node $i$ at time $t$, the flow is conditioned on the hidden states:
+Therefore, for each node $i$ at time $t$, DoFlow is conditioned on the concatenated hidden states: